 noun[usually in singular] • informal

-- 1An emotional breakdown: he had a complete mental crack-upMore example sentences
+- 1A collapse under strain: he had a complete mental crack-upMore example sentences

 - Mark has had one emotional crack-up and one hospitalisation before the stresses have even begun.

 - The directorial debut shows the actress grappling with the aftermath of a crack-up.

 - By the time the reader gets to book four, Donny's been ‘hospitalized for a crack-up.’

 - 2An act of breaking up or splitting apart: the crack-up of a political systemMore example sentences

 - It would lead to the crack-up boom and the breakdown of the whole monetary system.

 - Any bump in the road is greeted not just as evidence of the crack-up, but as its beginning.

 - The later the crack-up comes, the longer the period in which the calculation is misguided by fiduciary media.

 More definitions of crack-upDefinition of crack-up in: